thefill/jetli/src/docs/readme.body.md

 ### Mock services for test purposes

-Its rather trivial to mock module dependencies if you have total control whats injected where, right? ith Jetli you can reset any previously registered/injected dependencies and introduce your own mocks / stubs.
+Its rather trivial to mock module dependencies if you have total control whats injected where, right?
+With Jetli you can reset any previously registered/injected dependencies and introduce your own mocks / stubs.

 <pre class="runkit-source">const jetli = require('jetli@3.0.1').jetli;